Protecting yourself from the painful shingles virus may also protect cardiovascular health

 What prevents shingles?

 The CDC says vaccination is more than 90% effective at preventing shingles and postherpetic neuralgia in adults 50 years and older with healthy immune systems.
-The that people 50 and older get two doses of the recombinant zoster vaccine, spaced two to six months apart.
+The federal agency recommends that people 50 and older get two doses of the recombinant zoster vaccine, spaced two to six months apart.

 That includes people who have had shingles or an older vaccine, Zostavax, which was discontinued in 2020.
 Younger adults also should get the vaccine if they are immunocompromised.